c3infer/c3infer/README.md

 ```
 make run-only-multiregion
 ```
+d) Open host concole and log into NW userspace with `root` username.

 ## Boot realms for use cases
 For reproducing each use case, please follow the guidance provided at [use cases](https://gitlab.doc.ic.ac.uk/c3infer/cca_patches/-/tree/master/usecases?ref_type=heads) page.